andeb/chrome-extension-popmundo-notifications/README.md

 # chrome-extension-popmundo-notifications
-An unofficial app to show popmundo notifications
+An unofficial app to show the popmundo notifications